Loma Vista, Texas

 Loma Vista is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP formed from part of the North Escobares CDP prior to the 2010 census with a population of 160.
+It is a new CDP, formed from part of the North Escobares CDP prior to the 2010 census, with a population of 160.

 Geography

 Loma Vista is located at 26°25′1″N 98°58′53″W (26.416872, -98.981412).

+Demographics

+Loma Vista was formed along with Escobar I CDP, JF Villarreal CDP, Moraida CDP, Pena CDP, and Rivera CDP from parts of North Escobares CDP that was not incorporated into the city of Escobares.
+The CDP was first listed as a census designated place in the 2010 U.S. census.

+2020 census

 Education

-It is in the Roma Independent School District.
+The CDP is within the Roma Independent School District.
 The zoned elementary school for the 2010 Census community is Veterans Memorial Elementary School.
 Roma High School is the district's sole comprehensive high school.